ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### CloudTrail

-- Denies the ability to delete CloudTrail trails.
+- Denies the ability to delete or manipulate CloudTrail trails.
   - CloudTrail monitors all API calls against (supported) resources.
   - Please note that not all AWS services and resources are supported by CloudTrail.
   - Because CloudTrail is a record of all API calls made, it is commonly targeted to cover malicious actors' tracks.